Adam-Kosicki/mrms-precipitation-analysis/netcdf_grib2_report.md

 ### 5. Conclusions and Recommendations

-The analysis proves that while the two data sources are correlated, the IEM NetCDF service is less suitable for high-precision crash analysis due to its lossy data processing chain.
+The two data sources, while highly correlated, are not identical.
+The primary difference lies in the level of precision.

 **IEM NetCDF Service (`mrms_a2m`):**
 *   **Pros:** Highly convenient, providing data in a ready-to-use 2-minute accumulation format.
 *   **Cons:** Lower precision due to data quantization.
 This can lead to trace amounts of precipitation being reported as zero.

 **Direct GRIB2 (NOAA `PrecipRate`):**
+*   **Pros:** The "source of truth."
+Provides data at full floating-point precision, making it more sensitive and accurate for very light precipitation.
-*   **Pros:** The **highest-fidelity path.** It provides full floating-point precision directly from the authoritative source.
-The processing workflow is transparent, under our control, and aligns with NOAA's documented best practices for data handling.
-The extra processing step is to convert the precipitation rate (mm/hr) into an accumulation (mm).
+*   **Cons:** Requires an extra processing step to convert the precipitation rate (mm/hr) into an accumulation (mm).
-*   **Cons:** Requires a straightforward, one-time processing step to convert rate to accumulation.

-**Final Recommendation:**
-The **GRIB2-based pipeline is the only professionally responsible and scientifically valid choice** for the MRMS-CRIS Records Mapping System.
-The evidence of data degradation in the IEM NetCDF pipeline is definitive and presents a significant risk to the integrity of any safety analysis.

-We recommend the project **immediately adopt the GRIB2 workflow as the data standard** for all future processing and handoffs to TxDOT.
-A full-scale comparative analysis is unnecessary, as the fundamental flaw in the NetCDF pipeline's precision has been proven.
+**Proposed Next Steps:**
+1.  **Internal Review:** Discuss these preliminary findings with the project team to confirm the significance of the observed data precision differences.
+2.  **Decision on Full-Scale Analysis:** Determine if the value of a full-scale analysis on the entire 17.5 million record dataset is justified to solidify these findings before making a final recommendation to TxDOT.
+3.  **Finalize Data Standard:** Based on the outcome of the above, formally adopt either the GRIB2 or NetCDF workflow as the standard for different project categories.

 ---

-### 6. Verification of Data Source Integrity and Methodology
+### 6. Detailed Data Source Comparison

-The quantitative analysis in this report revealed key differences between the IEM NetCDF and NOAA GRIB2 data sources.
-This section provides a rigorous, evidence-based verification of those differences by examining the provenance, format, and precision of each data stream, and provides authoritative guidance on the correct processing methodology.
+The quantitative analysis in this report, based on the outputs of the `comparison.py` and `data_analyis.py` scripts, revealed key differences between the IEM NetCDF and NOAA GRIB2 data sources.
+This section provides a detailed explanation of those differences by examining the provenance, format, and precision of each data stream, with a focus on the impact for identifying light precipitation events in crash analyses.
+The claims made here are supported by the references in Appendix A.

-#### 6.1 Verification: IEM 'mrms_a2m' is Derived from NOAA 'PrecipRate'

-**Claim:** The IEM `mrms_a2m` NetCDF product is not an independent weather model; it is a repackaged version of the `PrecipRate` data that NOAA distributes in GRIB2 format.
+#### 6.1 Lineage of IEM's 2-Minute Accumulation (A2M) Product

 The IEM `mrms_a2m` dataset is derived directly from NOAA's MRMS precipitation rate outputs.
 According to IEM documentation, `mrms_a2m` is the "NCEP MRMS 2 minute interval precipitation accumulation" in millimeters [1, 2].
 IEM ingests the real-time MRMS precipitation rate frames and repackages them as 2-minute rainfall totals.
 Their archive notes confirm the data is from the NCEP feed without modification [4].
 In short, the IEM A2M NetCDF is not an independent estimate; it is derived from the same source data that NOAA distributes in GRIB2 format.